fabacab/jekyll-builder-for-github-pages-action/README.md

 ```

 Using the above workflow file, anytime someone with the appropriate permissions pushes to the `jekyll` branch in your repository, this action will run.
 The `build-and-publish` job will `git checkout` the `jekyll` branch source code, which should contain your Jekyll site's source (not your generated HTML).
 Assuming the secret `GH_PAGES_TOKEN` contains a personal access token granted the sufficient permissions, the action will automatically detect the correct branch to `git commit` and `git push` your generated HTML to.

+# Support and Donations

+Contributions are &hearts;ily welcomed.

+In addition to contributing code, please consider sending some $ my way by [sponsoring me on GitHub](https://github.com/sponsors/meitar/), at least until grocery stores begin offering free food.
+Donations for this and my other Free Software projects make up the bulk of my income.
+Thank you!